dsarov/SPANDx/README.md

 Finally, SPANDx merges high-quality, re-verified SNP and indel variants into user-friendly .nex matrices, which can be used for phylogenetic resconstruction using various phylogenetics tools (e.g. PAUP, PHYLIP, RAxML).

-SPANDx was written by: Dr Derek Sarovich and Dr Erin Price, Menzies School of Health Research, Darwin, NT, Australia Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@menzies.edu.au If you find SPANDx useful and use it in published work, please cite!
+SPANDx was written by: Dr Derek Sarovich and Dr Erin Price, Menzies School of Health Research, Darwin, NT, Australia.
+Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@menzies.edu.au.
+If you find SPANDx useful and use it in published work, please cite!
 "SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets - BMC Research Notes 2014, 7:618".